Vernon Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 69.96 square miles (181.19 km2), including 67.60 square miles (175.07 km2) of land and 2.36 square miles (6.12 km2) of water (3.38%).

-Highland Lakes (2010 Census population of 4,933), Vernon Center (2010 Census population of 1,713) and Vernon Valley (1,626 as of 2010) are unincorporated communities and census-designated places (CDPs) located within Vernon Township.
+Highland Lakes (2020 Census population of 4,816), Upper Greenwood Lake (3,687), Vernon Center (1,743), and Vernon Valley (1,491) are unincorporated communities and census-designated places (CDPs) located entirely or partially within Vernon Township.

 The township is bordered by the municipalities of Hardyston Township and Wantage Township in Sussex County; West Milford Township in Passaic County; and the Town of Warwick in Orange County.

 Elevation varies greatly due to the valleys, rolling hills, and mountains.
 The United States Geological Survey places Glenwood at 580 ft, McAfee at 435 ft, and Highland Lakes at 1260 ft.

 The township is located in the Kittatinny Valley which is a section of the Great Appalachian Valley that stretches 700 mi from Canada to Alabama.

 The City of Newark in Essex County owns 5400 acres of land in the township that are part of their Pequannock River Watershed, which provides water to the city from a total area of 35000 acres that also includes portions of Hardyston Township, Jefferson Township, Kinnelon, Rockaway Township and West Milford.